sdiehl/wiwinwlh/README.md

 [tutorial.md](./tutorial.md)

-Source code is directly included from the `src` directory into the resulting document.
+Source code is directly included from the `src` directory into the resulting document by the preprocessor.
 To fix a change or include a new sample edit the example source code directly.
 In addition add the new file to the `ci` script inside of the folder so it is run in the continuous integration script.

 Source Code
 -----------